 To Use the Collection

-For details of the collection and directions for use, visit the Economists' Papers Project website.
-To promote collegiality and contacts among historians of economics, scholars visiting Duke to use the Economists' Papers are urged to let Bruce Caldwell know the dates of your visit.
+For details of the collection and directions for use, visit the Economists' Papers Archive website.
+To promote collegiality and contact among historians of economics, scholars visiting Duke to use the Economists' Papers are urged to let Bruce Caldwell know the dates of your visit.

 Funding for Young Scholars

-The Center for the History of Political Economy provides grants of up to $500 (paid directly for lodgings) for young scholars to support their use of the Economists' Papers Project.
+The Center for the History of Political Economy provides a grant for up to 6 nights at a local hotel (we will pay the hotel) for young scholars to support their use of the Economists' Papers Archive.
 To apply for a grant, contact Bruce Caldwell.

 To Donate Papers to the Project